Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: General covariance and quantum gravity

-The diffeomorphism invariance (for either 3 or 4 dimensions) could be achieved directly by introducing the affine connections and promoting them to quantum operators.
-This would lead us to the Einstein-Cartan theory\ct{Cartan_23}.
-However, we can reduce the number of new independent geometrical degrees of freedom by requiring the Einstein equivalence principle.
-Under it, the connections~$\Gamma^\lambda_{\mu\nu}$ are metric-compatible ($\nbrk{g_{\mu\nu;\lambda}=0}$) and symmetric.
-It is then sufficient to follow the machinery of general relativity and use only our metric tensor to construct the symmetric Christoffel symbols and an invariant action, yielding the required Hamiltonian.
-This procedure fails to incorporate covariantly half-integer spins, to be discussed in a later paper about fermions.
-But for the bosonic integer-spin fields, studied here, we build a generally covariant theory where all the independent geometrical degrees of freedom are only certain components of the metric tensor.
+Diffeomorphism invariance could be achieved by introducing affine connections---the direct counterpart of gauge connections---and promoting them to additional dynamical degrees of freedom.
+This would result in the Einstein-Cartan theory of gravity\ct{Cartan_23}.
+Yet we can reduce the number of independent gravitational degrees of freedom by imposing the Einstein equivalence principle.
+It restricts the connections~$\Gamma^\lambda_{\mu\nu}$ to be metric-compatible ($\nbrk{g_{\mu\nu;\lambda}=0}$) and torsion-free ($\nbrk{T_{\mu\nu}^\lambda\equiv \Gamma_{\mu\nu}^\lambda-\Gamma_{\nu\mu}^\lambda\!= 0}$).
+Then the standard machinery of general relativity lets us construct the symmetric Christoffel symbols~$\Gamma^\lambda_{\mu\nu}$ from the metric~$g_{\mu\nu}$.
+The Christoffel symbols, metric, and integer-spin matter fields can be combined into a diffeomorphism-invariant action, yielding the desired Hamiltonian.
+This procedure fails to incorporate covariantly half-integer spins.
+They will be handled separately in \scts{sec_fermions} and~\ref{sec_emergent_SUSY}.

-We thus implement 3-covariance by introducing new, geometrical, degrees of freedom that are described by a 3-metric tensor field operator~$\hat\gamma_{ij}(\xv)$.
-We add these degrees of freedom in full analogy with introduction of the gauge degrees of freedom~$\hat A_i$ in Sec.~\ref{sec_gauge_fields}.
-Namely, we consider various evolution paths of the matter fields, here~$\nbrk{(\hat\phi,\hat A_i)}$, that are generated by Hamiltonians $H^m(\hat\phi,\hat A_i,\hat\pi_\phi,\hat\pi_{A_i},\gamma_{ij})$ for the matter.
-The last argument,~$\gamma_{ij}(x)$, is here a parameter field that by definition enters~$H^m$ as expected for the spatial metric in a Hamiltonian obtained from a diffeomorphism-invariant action, cf.\ Appendix~\ref{apx_Hamiltonian}.
-Then, as shown next, similarly to the gauge symmetry, we map some components of~$\gamma_{ij}(\xv)$ to ``unused'' independent coordinates~$q^n$ of the basic structure~$\nu(q)$ (or of the corresponding ensemble~$\mathcal V$, Sec.~\ref{subsec_gauge_dofs}).
-These independent coordinates will then represent the geometrical degrees of freedom.